 What does Last.fm serve when it tracks music you're playing on your phone, without letting you dive into that history?
 Tracking and listening history would become a priority.

-Remove complexity on web and make navigation like flipping through aa record collection
+Remove complexity on web and make navigation as easy as flipping through a record collection

 Focus on the music calling card aspect of the app, or discover at a glance

 Synthesize info on the app for users to understand: let this highlight Last.fm's discovery features

-Constraints—instead of importing all web functions to mobile, I chose to constrain the features/screens to bring in, prioritizing features that users wanted most.
+Constraints—instead of importing all web functions to mobile, I chose to impose some constraints on the features to bring in.
+(Events, forums, unnecessary statistics, etc.)

 Key Assumption—Last.fm's edge is in its data.
 It is empowering to listeners when they can understand their behavior—no other music service understands this as well.